slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ---
 ### On growing old

+*'We don’t stop playing because we grow old; we grow old because we stop playing.'*

 > *'All God does is watch us and kill us when we get boring.
 We must never, ever be boring.' -- Chuck Palahniuk*

-> *'We don’t stop playing because we grow old; we grow old because we stop playing.'*
+> *'Un uomo che vive di ricordi, diventa vecchio.
+Uno che vive di progetti resta giovane.' -- Bruno Munari*

+> *'There is no such thing as successful aging because aging is damage.' -- Art De Vany*